MAshhabDev/Fixit_Now-Frontend/README.md

 ## 📄 License & Attribution

-Designed and developed for **Assignment 5 - FixItNow Frontend**.
-Built with ❤️ using Next.js 15.
+Designed and developed by **Mahir Ashhab**.
+Built with using Next.js